 I am a Licensed Professional Counselor in the state of Colorado with a Master's Degree in Clinical Counseling from Denver Seminary.
 I am also certified with the National Board of Certified Counselors as a National Certified Counselor (NCC) and recently received my Level I in EMDR training/certification.
 I spent the first 6 years of my career working with adolescents who had engaged in sexually abusive behavior as well as those who had been victims of sexual abuse and have extensive training in this field of work.
 I also had the pleasure of being a supervisor to several therapists and enjoy aiding in the process of building personal and professional identity with new counselors.

 When I was young I wanted to be a photojournalist for National Geographic.
 Of course I wanted to travel and see the world, but even more I wanted to find a way to bring attention to all of the suffering in the world and identify ways to heal it.
 I went off to college determined to pursue photojournalism.
-I was stocked with a new Nikon camera (a generous graduation gift from my parents) and the belief that I would do what no one else could do: change the world.
-Sadly, my dreams evaporated as I realized that in order to bring attention to pain in the world, I would, at times, be required to take advantage of that pain.
-I also realized working for National Geographic would require me to sell my first born child, and possibly my second.
-So I gave up on my dream and became a Communication major.
-What else does a college freshman choose when unsure about what to do next?
+I was stocked with a new Nikon camera and the belief that I would do what no one else could do: change the world.
+Sadly, this dream was challenged when I realized that in order to bring attention to pain in the world, I would, at times, be required to take advantage of that pain.
+This wasn't something I felt I could do and so I began a journey of trying to figure out how to find meaning while still being true to myself.

-I stumbled around after that trying to figure out “what I was going to do with my life” only to find I had no idea.
-I felt lost.
-It was my therapist’s words that changed the direction of my life.
+I felt lost for quite some time until one day in my own therapist's office, she said something that changed the direction of my life.
 I was in a session complaining about my lack of “passions and interests”.
 She looked at me and said, “You’re passionate about people.”
 She was right.
-I am fascinated and driven by the desire to connect with others.
-I long for authentic connections that allow us to be seen, heard and deeply known.
-So, needless to say, I became a therapist and I began a journey of helping to heal suffering in a much more private and intimate manner than I had originally imagined.
+I am fascinated and driven by the desire to connect with others and long for authentic connections that allow us to be seen, heard and deeply known.
+So, needless to say, I became a therapist and began a journey of helping to heal suffering in a much more private and intimate manner than I had originally imagined.

 As a counselor I believe that what I do is a privilege.
 My clients allow me to be a witness to their grief, their loss, their fears and their insecurities.
-I also get to see them experience empowerment, hope, reconciliation, and redemption.
-What I do everyday is a quiet work.
-There are no accolades from society and some may never know the power of what a therapist can offer in the quiet moments of a therapy session.
-However, I would never do anything else.
-I am grateful for the opportunity to hear my clients’ stories, to challenge them to move forward when they feel stuck, and to offer grace when they cannot offer it to themselves.
+I also get to see them experience moments of empowerment, hope, reconciliation, and redemption.
+What I do everyday is a quiet and intimate work.
+I am beyond grateful for the opportunity to hear my clients’ stories, to challenge them to move forward when they feel stuck, and to offer grace when they cannot offer it to themselves.
 To me, it is about creating a safe place to take down walls and rediscover pieces of ourselves that have gotten lost along the way.

-On a more playful note I love baking, taking my dog Maggie for walks, losing myself in a novel or a great song, and pursuing deep and meaningful relationships with people over a cup of coffee or my mom's famous Strawberry-Rhubarb pie.
-I love to laugh and often use humor in session when appropriate.
+On a more playful note I love baking, playing with my two young boys, losing myself in a novel or a great song, and pursuing deep and meaningful relationships with people over a cup of coffee or my mom's famous Strawberry-Rhubarb pie.
+I love to laugh, and deeply cherish the moments of depth and connection that I have with my friends and family.
+My children often drive me crazy (I have two under two) but I love them madly and am blessed that they teach me new lessons every day on how to be a better mother, wife and person.
 I work hard and challenge myself to grow everyday.
 I believe that if I ask something of my clients, I should be able to do the same!

 Why I love being a counselor